dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/DIAGNOSIS_ReportifyLineMode.md

 ## Solution

 If the setting is wrong:
-1. Open Settings ¡æ Reportify tab
+1. Open Settings ï¿½ï¿½ Reportify tab
 2. Find "Number each line (line mode)" checkbox
 3. **Uncheck** it (should be OFF for paragraph mode)
 4. Click "Save Reportify Settings"